 Adejoké Bakare, Chisuru

 Adejoké Bakare was a talented home cook who became a head chef when she won the amateur category of 2019’s Brixton Kitchen competition and landed a spot on Market Row.
 Since then, she turned that space into critically-acclaimed West African restaurant Chishuru.
-Born in the first year of the pandemic, Chishuru became such a success story that Bakare is moving to a new home in 2023, with some pop-ups between so you don’t have to go too long without her cooking
+Born in the first year of the pandemic, Chishuru became such a success story that she moved to a larger site in 2023 and won a Michelin star at the start of 2024.

 Margot Henderson & Melanie Arnold, Rochelle Canteen